What are good places for a photoshoot?

-To decide what makes a good location, first and foremost, you must ask if the location suits the style of your shoot?
+To decide good places for a photoshoot outdoors, first and foremost, you must ask if the location suits the style of your shoot?
 Will it add to the story that you’re telling?

-For the boho fashion shoot photo at the top of this post, we needed the location to look hot and earthy to match the tones of the clothing.
-In addition, as the brand’s target market are adventurous, free spirited festival goers (think Burning Man, or in this case, Africa Burn), we wanted the feeling of space and freedom in nature
+For the boho fashion shoot photo above, we needed a hot and earthy location to match the tones and style of the clothing.
+In addition, as the brand’s target market are adventurous, free spirited festival goers (think Burning Man, or in this case, Africa Burn), we wanted the feeling of space and freedom in nature.

 This leads to the next factor to consider…

-If you shoot in the shade, your light will be soft and diffused, but might not be as interesting.
+If you photograph in the shade, your light will be soft and diffused, but might not be as interesting.